unrealwork/atsd-use-cases/USVisaRefusal/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/8c9bb9cc/5/#fullscreen)

 The below figure shows the countries with the highest and lowest refusal rates in 2015.
-Cuba topped the list with the highest refusal rate at **82%**, while Lictenstein, Monaco, and
+Cuba topped the list with the highest refusal rate at **82%**, while Liechtenstein, Monaco, and
 San Marino all had refusal rates of **0%**.

 ![Figure3](Images/Figure3.png)